-An introduction to the requirements of the externship course.
-Students will investigate the stages involved in developing a full-time job search.
-Emphasis will be placed on creating a strong resume and cover letter, interviewing skills and techniques, career planning, and course requirements.
-The process to secure the position as well as policies and procedures involved are also discussed.
+This course is an introduction to the requirements for the student's externship.
+Students will investigate the stages involved in a full-time job search.
+Creating a strong resume and cover letter, interviewing skills and techniques, effective communication, teamwork and cooperation are discussed.
+Emphasis is placed on the college's expectations of the student as well as a complete overview of the externship manual assignment.
+Lackawanna's mission and values, and the importance of professionalism are also stressed.
+A completed training agreement is required.
 (Pass/Fail grading)